uab-cgds-worthey/quac/docs/quac_cli.md

 ## Minimal example

-Minimal example to run the wrapper script, which in turn will execute the QuaC pipeline locally:
+Minimal example to run the wrapper script, which in turn will execute the QuaC pipeline on-machine:
+(instead of using a SLURM job scheduler on an HPC system for running on a distributed system)

 ```sh
 # First set up dependencies in the environment.